Juniper/splitcopy/README.md

 # Splitcopy

-Speeds up copying files to/from JUNOS/Evo/Linux/FreeBSD hosts.
+Improves file transfer rates when copying files to/from JUNOS/EVO/Linux/BSD hosts.

-Splits a given file into chunks in a tmp directory, copies these chunks and recombines them.
+It achieves this by spliting a file into chunks, transferring the chunks to the remote host and recombining them.

+At a minumum, sshd must be running on the remote host.
-Requires 'system services ssh' configuration on remote host.
+On JUNOS/EVO this requires 'system services ssh' configuration.

-If using ftp to copy files (default) then 'system services ftp' is also required
+If using ftp to copy files (default) then an ftp daemon must be running on the remote host.
+On JUNOS this requires 'system services ftp' configuration.

-Requires python 3.4 to run, 3.5 is faster, 3.6 is faster again
+Requires python 3.4 to run, recommend using 3.6+ for improved speeds.

 install required module dependencies via:
 ```